KevinKra/My_notes/AWS/solutions_architect.md

 - **Requests**
 - **Storage Management Pricing**
 - **Data Transfer Pricing**
 - **Transfer Acceleration** - Allows for fast, easy, and secure transfers of files over long distances between your end users and an S3 bucket.
 TA takes advantage of Amazon CloudFront's globally distributed edge locations.
-As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network.
+As the data arrives at an edge location, data is then re-routed to Amazon S3 over an optimized network or Amazon's backbone network.
 - **Cross Region Replication** - Allows for data to be automatically replicated in another region.
 Allows for increased availability and provides disaster durability.

+### Keywords:

+- **RRS** - Reduced Redundancy Storage

 ### Questions:

-- **What is the reading ability for new file POSTs and existing file PUTs and DELETEs?**
+- **What is the consistency (reading) ability for new file POSTs and existing file PUTs and DELETEs?**
   _Newly posted files can immediately be read, however editing or deleting existing files will need a brief moment to update the resource and make it readable._

 - **What are the S3 Storage Classes / Tiers and what defines each tier?**

+- **What are the availability and durability markings for S3 standard?**

+- **What are the expenses involved with using S3 services**

+- **What are the features of S3?**

+- **What are the suitable types of data that can be stored on S3?**
+  _It is designed to store files, not serve as a database host or installing OS._

+- **What type of response does S3 send out?**

+- **Can MFA be used in relation to S3?**
+  _Yes, it can be used to protect from the deletion of files._

+- **What are the key fundamentals of S3 data?**
+  _There is a key, value, versionID, metadata, and sub-resources (Access Control Lists/permissions, Torrent)_